2026 Opening dates and times:

 Access Tram 2

-We know we can match fund and obtain some parts we need at cost or cut prices – and our volunteer team is keen to get to work as soon as possible.
-We’re looking for other project sponsors and partners, but you can help now, by making a donation.
+You can still help by making a donation.
 We’re also excited to announce our new partnership with the Derby Community Lottery, meaning you can support this fundraiser and at the same time have a chance to win cash prizes!
 See Derby Community Lottery.
 Please help us spread the word!

 Discounted Admission Charge